Stephanie speaks about Josh, age 7, who has trouble saying the sounds R and S.

-Does your child have difficulty saying specific sounds?
-If so, your child may benefit from oral motor therapy.
-A typical articulation assessment examines which sounds your child has difficulty producing.
+Does your child have difficulty saying speech sounds?
+If so, your child may benefit from oral motor therapy / Oral Placement Therapy*.
+An articulation assessment examines which sounds your child has difficulty producing.
 An oral motor evaluation determines WHY your child has difficulty saying specific sounds.

 Individualized oral motor exercises target developing awareness, strength, placement, coordination, and mobility of the jaw, lips, and tongue.
 Using an oral motor approach along with traditional articulation therapy (targeting individual speech sounds) typically increases a child’s speech clarity in conversation rather than simply at the word level.

 At first, a child may not have the oral motor strength to say a specific sound.
 Sometimes, it is best to strengthen the mouth muscles first, teach oral placement, and then address the individual sound.
-Oftentimes, children begin saying sounds correctly simply by helping them to feel where they should place their jaw, tongue, and lips.
+Oftentimes, children begin saying sounds correctly simply by helping them to feel where they should place their jaw, lips and tongue.

 Exercises to improve oral motor strength may include exercises to improve jaw strength and stability, lip rounding, and tongue retraction (especially for tongue thrusters).

-Oral motor therapy may help resolve issues with drooling, thumbsucking, and pacifier use.
+Oral motor therapy may help resolve issues with open mouth posture, drooling, thumbsucking, and pacifier use.

-Stephanie’s oral motor therapy programs include reviewing oral motor exercises with parents at the evaluation and at each oral motor therapy session.
+Stephanie’s oral motor therapy program includes reviewing oral motor exercises with parents at the evaluation and at each oral motor therapy session.
 This way, the exercises can accurately be practiced for homework.
 Written detailed instructions are consistently provided.
 Parents are encouraged to call or email with questions about the homework in between sessions to maximize skills.